muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 - For a **blast** search against this genome, we use: `data\genomes\cov2\cov2.fasta`
 - For a **blas**t against >2500 **aligned cov-2 genomes**, we use: `data\genomes\cov2\cov2_aligned.fasta`
 - **Target regions** are define in the file `data\Wuhan-Hu-1_2019__target_regions.tsv`.
 This can be the entire genome, or sub-regions.

+### NGS coverage

+Probes that target regions for having highest NGS coverage are selected.

+If new coverage files are added, the first have to be analyzed with the script `workflows\probe_design\0a_analyze_NGS_coverage.py`.

+All relevant data is in the folder `data\coverage`

+#### Background

+> Coverage refers to the average number of times a single base is read during a sequencing run.

+What is Coverage in NGS?
+In theory, a sequencing run will geenrate reads that sample a genome randomly and independently.
+However, these reads are not distributed equally across an entire genome; some bases are covered by fewer, some by more reads than the average coverage.

+As a simplification, coverage can be assumed to be **proportional to the amount of RNA species in the sample**, and should hence allow to pinpoint towards regions more likely to be present in a sample (as genomes/subgenomes/transcripts).

 ### Specific over other Coronaviruses